Sustainability

 Underpinning principles: Polluter Pays, Precautionary Principle, Lifecycle Thinking, Waste Hierarchy, Producer Responsibility, Best Available Technique.

 The goalpost is moving fast.
-What was voluntary (TCFD) becomes mandatory (CSRD).
+What was voluntary (TCFD) becomes mandatory (CSRD), and nature-risk disclosure is now moving alongside climate.
 Understanding where governance is heading determines whether you're ahead or behind.

 L3: ECOSYSTEM SERVICES & VALUE CHAINS